My name is Julien and I’m a 26 year-old gamedev from France + England.

 Participated in the Ludum Dare 29 game jam in 2014.

 Got ranked #240 out of 2497 games, and #87 in the humor category.

 Finally released in 2015 a warcraft video I had been working on since 2009.

 It got rated 5.00/5.00 and got >72,000 views, and made it into the warcraftmovies.com timeline of big videos.

 Had several of my projects selected and displayed on the school website, and during the school’s open days in both 2017 and 2018, to represent the Digital Art program and the school at ESA St-Luc Brussels.

 Tech I’ve worked with:

 Graphics APIs – OpenGL, DirectX through Unity -, various Unity APIs, GLUT, C++ STL, OpenMP, POSIX, J2EE, Processing (Java), Flixel (ActionScript 3 gamedev), CUDA, FFTW, jQuery, Java Swing (GUI), openEXR, Ogre3D (3D+UI), OpenAL (audio), ODE (physics)

-Blender, Maya, Photoshop, Krita, Illustrator, TVPaint, VEGAS Pro, PhotoImpact, InDesign, Substance Painter, Sculptris(free version of Zbrush), FL Studio, MakeHuman, Mischief, CameraRaw, Mixamo
+Blender, Maya, Photoshop, Krita, Illustrator, TVPaint, VEGAS Pro, After Effects PhotoImpact, InDesign, Substance Painter, Sculptris(free version of Zbrush), FL Studio, MakeHuman, Mischief, CameraRaw, Mixamo

 Unity, GameMaker, Frostbite